-Semliki Reserve is Uganda’s oldest wilderness reserve, originally gazetted in 1932 as the Toro Game Reserve.
+Semliki Reserve is the oldest wilderness reserve in the country, originally gazetted in 1932 as the Toro Game Reserve.
 Extending from Ntoroko on the southern shores of Lake Albert to the north east of the Bundibugyo road, it has thick swampy grounds close to Lake Albert.
 The rest of the area is typical savannah interspersed with acacia-combretum woodland.
 Small patches of borassus palm appear and significant stretches of riparian woods along the river courses.

 The scenery is magnificent when flying in by air or driving out by road towards Fort Portal, 2hrs away.
 From the ground on a clear day, the Congolese Blue Mountains (2500m asl) are clearly visible in the west with the majestic Rwenzoris and their glacial peaks in the north; Lake Albert’s eastern shore culminates at the foot of the sharp Rift Valley escarpment.
 The valley floor itself is relatively flat and sits at about 600m above sea level.